mozilla-services/edge-validator/README.md

 You may also run the tests in docker in the same way as CI.
 A `junit.xml` file is generated in a `test-reports` folder.
+The image must be rebuilt to include modified test files.

 ```bash
 IMAGE=edge-validator:latest ./docker_env.sh test